 These are just a few of the most common factors affecting sperm quality:

 As a person ages, their sperm motility decreases (according to one study, on average about .8% per year).
 Additionally, they’ll have lower numbers of sperm with normal morphology—research indicates that normal sperm morphology declines .2–.9% per year, resulting in a 4–18% decrease in normal morphology over a 20-year period.
-And finally, the sperm of older men is more likely to have higher rates of DNA fragmentation, as well as additional genetic mutations that can lead to schizophrenia, autism, and more.
+And finally, the sperm of older people is more likely to have higher rates of DNA fragmentation, as well as additional genetic mutations that can lead to schizophrenia, autism, and more.
 The best way to prevent the issues associated with aging sperm is to freeze your sperm at a younger age.
 Learn more about sperm freezing.

 Did you know there’s a relationship between sleep and male fertility?
 Plus smoking, drug and alcohol consumption, diet, exercise, weight, stress, what type of underwear you wear, and even how often you soak in a hot tub can all impact sperm quality, including morphology, motility, and DNA fragmentation.
 The good news?
 Your body is making sperm constantly—so if you make a lifestyle change for the better, you could see sperm quality improvements in as little as two months.
 Learn more in our guide to sperm improvement.

 Certain medications, such as testosterone, anabolic steroids, SSRIs, chemotherapy drugs, opiates, and NSAIDs, may have an impact on sperm quality and sperm production.
 Whether this impact is reversible depends on the type of medication, dosage, and how long the drug is taken.
 Additionally, a recent history of infection, illness, and fever can affect sperm quality, but in most cases, the effect is only temporary.